stasel/stasel/README.md

 - 👾 Spending 10 hours to write a script that saves 2 hours of work
 - 👨‍💻 Mentoring and teaching
 - 🧠 Problem solving and coding challenges
+- 🗯️ Arguing with AI
+- 🐳 Self hosting an unhealthy amount of containers

 ## 🛠️ Interesting projects:
 - **[WebRTC demo for iOS](https://github.com/stasel/WebRTC-iOS)** - A very simple app with audio and video calls using WebRTC.